iranzo/iranzo.github.io/content/presentations/citellus/devconfcz-2018/devconfcz2018-presentation-revealmd.en.md

 - This is an open source project.
 All the scripts should be committed upstream and shared (and we are willing to foster this)
   - Project on GitHub: <https://github.com/citellusorg/citellus/>
 - We want contributions to happen from anyone.
-- We follow an approach similar to other opensource projects: we do use Gerrit for reviewing the code and UT's for validating basic functionality.
+- We follow an approach similar to other OpenSource projects: we do use Gerrit for reviewing the code and UT's for validating basic functionality.

 ---